Evelyn Fox

 Dame Evelyn Emily Marian Fox DBE (1874–1955) was a noted British health worker, specializing in mental health and epilepsy.
 She studied history at Somerville College, Oxford.

 Fox, who was General Secretary of the National Association for Mental Health (NAMH – now known as MIND) in the late 1940s, along with Tyler Fox (no relation), Medical Director of the Epilepsy Colony at Lingfield, Surrey and Irene Gairdner, a social science graduate from the London School of Economics, were the driving forces for the creation of the British Epilepsy Association (BEA).

 Legacy

-Dame Evelyn Fox School, Blackburn is named in her honour.
+Dame Evelyn Fox School, Blackburn was named in her honour.
 The school closed in 2000.